 The U.S. Environmental Protection Agency (EPA) requires the monitoring of six air pollutants due to their harmful effect on human health.
 These “criteria” pollutants include ozone, particulate matter (fine and course particulates), carbon monoxide, sulfur dioxide, nitrogen dioxide and lead.
 Monitors have recorded high concentrations of ozone and particulates, which have frequently caused the OKI region to exceed the health-based standards.
 The good news: Ozone concentrations in the OKI region have dropped 14% and fine particulates (PM2.5) have decreased 40% since 2000.
 In comparison, ozone and PM2.5 concentrations in the U.S. have dropped 16% and 37%, respectively.

 Fine Particulates (PM2.5) Concentration Levels ug/m3 2000-2019

 Pollutant emissions from motor vehicles can be a major contributor to poor air quality.
-In the OKI region, these emissions account for about one-third of carbon dioxide (CO2) equivalent and fine particulate emissions.
+In the OKI region, motor vehicle emissions account for about one-third of carbon dioxide (CO2) equivalent, and fine particulate emissions.
 Motor vehicles account for up to half of emissions that, when combined with sunlight, form harmful ozone.
 The “ozone-precursor” emissions include volatile organic compounds (VOC) and oxides of nitrogen (NOx).
 The tables below show county-level motor vehicle emissions in tons per year (NOx and VOC) and million metric tons per year (CO2) through 2050, as estimated by OKI’s activity-based model.